C-TPAT

 Our audit process evaluates all critical aspects of your supply chain security to ensure full compliance with CBP regulations.
 The key areas we assess include:

-By undergoing our C-TPAT compliance audit, companies can enhance supply chain security, reduce delays, and build stronger relationships with customs authorities.
-Contact ECQA today to ensure your business meets the highest security and trade compliance standards.
+By undergoing ECQA’s C-TPAT compliance audit, businesses can enhance their supply chain security, reduce shipment delays, and gain a competitive edge in international trade.
+Compliance also strengthens relationships with U.S. Customs and Border Protection (CBP), facilitating smoother import processes and reducing inspection frequency.Ensure your business meets the highest security and trade compliance standards—contact ECQA today for a consultation.

 How to Conduct a CTPAT Audit?